 The College of Technology and Applied Sciences admits first-year students who meet the undergraduate admission requirements of ASU.
 See "Undergraduate Admission," page 66.
 High school precalculus, physics, and chemistry are recommended.
-Transfer applicants must meet the university requirements for transfer students as specified under "Transfer Credit," page 69, with the exception that Arizona resident transfer students must have a 2.25 GPA.
+Transfer applicants must meet the university requirements for transfer students as specified under "Transfer Credit," page 71.